TempeHS/AIDriver_MicroPython_Challanges/docs/Challenge_0.md

 1. Add the missing colon.
 2. Make sure the `print` line is correctly indented.
 3. Predict: what error would you get if the colon is missing?
-What line number would it mention?
+What line number would Python show?

 If you get stuck fixing these, see `Common_Errors.md` for more examples.